ioccc-src/winner/next/guidelines.md

 Entries are judged by Leonid A. Broukhis and Landon Curt Noll.

 Each submission submitted is given a random id number and subdirectory.
-The submission files including, but not limited to prog.c, Makefile (that we form from around your "how to build" information), as well as any data files that you submit are all placed under their own directory stored and judged from this directory.
+The submission files including, but not limited to `prog.c`, `Makefile` (that we form from your submitted `Makefile` and any additional "**how to build**" information you provide), as well as any data files that you submit are all placed under their own directory and stored and judged from this directory.

 Any information about the authors is not read by the judges until the judging process is complete, and then only from entries that have